rah/optimal-search/src/experiments/Experiments.md

  - Modify variance in angle of turn between low and high variablity
  - Prey get replaced on removal so density stays the same

 This represents a homogenous environment where prey are distributed randomly.
 So we are looking at three variables and determining their relationship.
 There are about 30 combinations here (Density=5) x (Angle Turn=3) x (Varience=low|high).
-Whilst these combinations may not reflect the true experimental space they are a start and so my provide some insight.
+Whilst these combinations may not reflect the true experimental space they are a start and so may provide some insight.

 #### ER0.1 Vary by prey density with low turn rate. low varience
  - Prey density = 10, 20, 40, 80, 160